 Can Underwood Law Office Be My Social Security Lawyer?

-Call us for a free consultation, if you need Social Security Disability Benefits.
+Call us for a free consultation, if you need Social Security Disability Benefits or have questions about your SSA Disability Hearing.

 Our McKinney, Texas, Social Security Disability lawyers serve Dallas and Fort Worth, including Plano, Frisco, Allen, and McKinney.
-Our McKinney, TX office is a short drive from the Social Security Office in McKinney Office on Craig Drive.
+It is a short drive from the Social Security Office in McKinney Office on Craig Drive.

 Our Huntington, West Virginia disability attorney office serves West Virginia, Ohio, and Kentucky.
-Our Huntington, WV office is just around the corner from the Social Security Office in Huntington.
+It is just around the corner from the Social Security Office in Huntington.
 Our toll-free number is 844.UNDERWOOD (844.863.3796).
 Se habla español.